 In an era of ever-increasing data breaches, username and password credentials are no longer sufficient for authenticating access.
-Instead, organisations should stack multiple authentication factors together, while understanding that each factor has its own unique strengths and weaknesses.
+Instead, organizations should stack multiple authentication factors together, while understanding that each factor has its own unique strengths and weaknesses.

 Types of Authentication Factors

 Each kind of authentication is called a factor.
 They’re used to verify a user’s identity and block access to anyone who isn’t who they claim they are.
 These factors are divided into three groups, ranging from those with the lowest assurance level to those with the greatest assurance level.

 Knowledge factors: These are things the user knows, such as passwords or answers to security questions.

 Possession factors: These are things the user has in their possession or can act on.
 This includes SMS codes sent to mobile devices, one-time passwords (OTPs) sent via email, and push notifications.

 Biometric factors: These are things the user is.
 Biometrics include fingerprint scanning or facial authentication.